pdjr-signalk-plugins/sunphases/README.md

-The *notifications* array property consists of one or more notification rules each of which identifies a time window and the notifications that should be raised when the current time of day is within and outside of this range.
+The *notifications* array property consists of one or more notification rules each of which identifies a time window and the notifications that should be raised when the current time of day is within and outwith this range.

 Each notification rule can include the following properties.